 - Too much treble.
 Some argue that Taylors don’t feature enough bass and mids in their sound.

-Top model for beginners: Taylor Baby Mahogany BT2 Acoustic Guitar
+Top model for Newbies: Taylor Baby Mahogany BT2 Acoustic Guitar

 As a three-fourths-sized acoustic, anyone will be able to comfortably hold and play this smaller Taylor.
 Don’t let the size fool you into thinking this Taylor sacrifices tone, though.

 Because this model is made with mahogany, you can expect plenty of mid-range sound, which is great for blues and rock.
-As a beginner, you’ll be quite pleased with the tone that can be produced from this model.
+As a new player, you’ll be quite pleased with the tone that can be produced from this model.

 The price on this guitar is also quite competitive.